What else would you like to know?

 Do we need to be Anglican to enrol at Hillbrook?

-No, we are a nonselective school and we welcome families from all different backgrounds and faiths.
+No, we welcome families from all different backgrounds and faiths.

 We do offer one Religion lesson per week, however this is not an assessed subject.
 During the study of Religion students will have the opportunity to explore world Religions.